CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/extendedcrafting/combinationcrafting.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy long`.
 Sets the amount of RF required to complete the craft.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         cost(long)
         totalCost(long)
         ```

     - `#!groovy int`.
 Sets the maximum amount of RF consumed per tick until the entire cost is paid.
 Requires greater than or equal to 0.
+(Default `ModConfig.confCraftingCoreRFRate`).

         ```groovy
         perTick(int)
         costPerTick(int)
         ```

     - `#!groovy NonNullList<IIngredient>`.
 Sets the required items on nearby pedestals.
-(Default `null`).

         ```groovy
         pedestals(IIngredient)